mattbierner/atum/README.md

 # Atum - Functional Javascript Interpreter in Javascript #

-## About ##
 Atum is a Javascript interpreter written in functional style Javascript.

 Atum's functional implementation differentiates it from existing Javascript self interpreters such as Narcissus.
 Additionally, Atum aims to provide a high degree